 Khao Yai, Thailand's oldest park is considered by many to be one of the finest in the world.
 Covering more than 2,000 square kilometers, including one of Asia's largest intact monsoon forests, it provides a habitat for several hundred elephants, as well as tiger, leopard, Asiatic black bear, sambar deer, gibbon, macaque, and several species of hornbill.
 The rare wrinkle-lipped bat and Himalayan ribbed bat dwell in caves here.

-At 8:00am we drive to the National park and stop along the way at a fantastic viewpoint and a visitor’s center.
-We go hiking through dry evergreen forest where gibbons, monkey, hornbills, are often seen.
-Next we drive up to "Haew Suwat" waterfall, have lunch nearby and go swimming in a natural pool.
+At 8:00 AM we drive to the National park and stop along the way at a fantastic viewpoint and a visitor’s center.
+We go hiking through dry evergreen forest where gibbons, monkey, and hornbills, are often seen.
+Next we drive up to "Haew Suwat" waterfall and have lunch nearby.

 Krabi is a southern province on Thailand's Andaman seaboard, offering spectacular scenery on both land and water.
 Here you'll find beautiful beaches set amidst dramatic limestone karst mountains, lush jungle forests, and hidden hot springs.
 This tropical paradise offers something for everyone, with opportunities for various activities including snorkelling, diving, rock climbing, hiking, cycling and island hopping.